codepath/android_guides/Getting-Started-with-Gradle.md

 ## Install Gradle

-Download Gradle and then extract the Gradle distribution to a folder, which we will call GRADLE_HOME.
+Download Gradle (see specific links below) and then extract the Gradle distribution to a folder, which we will call GRADLE_HOME.
 Add GRADLE_HOME/bin to your PATH environment variable.

 ### For Android Studio